 He only pitched in two games down the 2014 stretch, but veteran southpaw Jeff Francis (1981) makes the birthday team based on that.
 Allowing two hits and a run in just under two innings pitched, Jeff posted a win in one of those games.
 He pitched for Toronto in 2015.
 In an 11-year career spent mostly with Colorado, Francis has a 72-82 mark with one save, at the conclusion of the 2015 season.

 With all the early January Hall of Fame election references in the last few days, it is fitting that we commemorate the birthday of one of the most deserving whose snub from that organization has finally been ended: Bruce Sutter (1953) — and this from a Yankee fan smarting at the exclusion of Roger Maris, Thurman Munson, Goose Gossage (finally allowed in), and Don Mattingly.
 Sutter introduced the split finger, and was a three-inning closer.
-Other birthdays: Although he played only sparingly for Philadelphia in 1915 and 1916, Bud Weiser (1891) makes the list on name appeal alone; catcher Walker Cooper (1915), who played 16 years for National League teams only, mostly for St. Louis (eight years) the Giants (four), and the Braves (four years spanning both Boston and Milwaukee), but also for the Reds, the Pirates, and the Cubs; Chuck Cottier (1936); Randy Ready (1960); Paul Carey (1968); ex-Mariners and Mets outfielder Mike Cameron (1973); Jeremi Gonzalez (1975); Reed Johnson (1976); Jeff Francoeur (1984); Matt LaPorta (1985); James Russell (1986); Jon Edwards (1988); Carlos Contreras (1991); Breyvic Valera (1992); and Jeff Hoffman (1993).
+Other birthdays: Although he played only sparingly for Philadelphia in 1915 and 1916, Bud Weiser (1891) makes the list on name appeal alone; catcher Walker Cooper (1915), who played 16 years for National League teams only, mostly for St. Louis (eight years) the Giants (four), and the Braves (four years spanning both Boston and Milwaukee), but also for the Reds, the Pirates, and the Cubs; Chuck Cottier (1936); Randy Ready (1960); Paul Carey (1968); ex-Mariners and Mets outfielder Mike Cameron (1973); Jeremi Gonzalez (1975); Reed Johnson (1976); Jeff Francoeur (1984); Matt LaPorta (1985); James Russell (1986); Jon Edwards (1988); Carlos Contreras (1991); Jeff Hoffman (1993); and Chris Paddock (1996).

 Players Born This Day